There’s nothing ho-hum about sweet and sour shrimp lettuce wraps. If you’re looking for an exciting new dinner idea, you’ll love these healthy wraps.

 All of the ingredients for shrimp lettuce wraps can be prepped earlier in the day and stored separately in the refrigerator.
 Thaw the shrimp in the refrigerator for a few hours.
 Cut up the onions and peppers.
 Make the sauce, reserving the cornstarch to add later.
 Prepare the lettuce leaves and store in a plastic bag lined with paper towels.

 If you have everything prepped ahead of time, the sweet and sour shrimp can be ready in 15 minutes!

 Storage & Reheating Tips

-If you have leftover sweet and sour shrimp, it can be refrigerated for a couple of days.
-It is really quite good and makes a great lunch or another dinner.
+Refrigerate: If you have leftover sweet and sour shrimp, it can be refrigerated for a couple of days.
+Store the lettuce leaves and any topping separately.
+It is really quite good reheated and makes a great lunch or another dinner.

-Reheat single servings in the microwave; larger portions can be reheated in the skillet.
+Reheat: Single servings can be reheated in the microwave; larger portions can be reheated in the skillet.
 Try not to overheat the mixture; you don’t want the shrimp to become overcooked and tough.

 - ¼ cup honey

 - 2 tablespoons pineapple juice (from canned pineapple)